SoftwareHeritage/swh-core/docs/config.md

 debugging in production, where a good practice is to have a straightforward loading mechanism, preferably from environment.
 In the testing case, explicit is also the norm, and loading from environment makes automated testing harder.
-There is a need for an API complying with the requirements of each use case.
+There is a need for an API adapted to the requirements of each use case, and a standard way to application environment handling.

-Until now, configuration handling was implemented independently for each service.
+Until now, configuration loading, validating and CLI definitions has had various forms.
 This hetegoneneity is a maintenance burden that can be avoided by using a common framework.
 In addition, most SWH components instantiate their own dependencies, dispatching each part of the service configuration to the respective dependency.
 All the instantiation, validation and composition logic of components can be taken off the component using them, handled by the configuration system at once and at the earliest stage of the application run: the entrypoint.
-This component instantiation and injection framework provide uniform handling and makes testing easier and catching some bugs earlier.
+This component instantiation, validation and injection framework provide uniform handling and makes testing easier and catching configuration bugs earlier.

 Moreover, the configuration language currently lack an easy means to express both configuration alternatives for a particular componenent and factor out common component